substancelab/activemodel-email_address_validator/README.md

     validates :email, :email_address => true

-### Bring your own regex

-If you want to use a specific regular expression:

-    validates :email, :email_address => {:format => /.+@.+\..+/}

 ### Bring your own logic

-If a regular expression isn't enough for you, you can include your own rules for email addresses.
-For example, you could validate that all email adresses belong to the same company:
+If the default behavior isn't enough for you, you can include a custom rule for email addresses.
+For example to match the email addresses against a regular expression:

+    validates :email, :email_address => {:with => /.+@.+\..+/}

+Or you could go beyound simple matching and validate that all email adresses belong to the same company:

     validates :email, :email_address => {
       :with => proc { |address| address.end_with?("@substancelab.com") }